mixxxdj/manual/source/chapters/introduction.rst

 *********************

 Mixxx allows you to perform live DJ mixes with your digital music collection.
 It helps you rock the party with DJ controllers, vinyl turntables, or even just your keyboard.

-Mixxx is used by professional DJs and bedroom DJs alike.
-It is designed by an international team of volunteer DJs who want to bring the joy of DJing to everyone.
+It is developed by an international team of volunteers who want to bring the joy of DJing to everyone.
 The project is non-profit, open-source and community driven.
 Together and with your help we aim to build the best DJ software ever created.

+Mixxx has lots of features to manipulate music, but these are only tools.
+Mixxx will not instantly make you a great DJ.
+It up to you to develop your own ways to use these tools in creative ways.
+This manual will help you understand Mixxx's features and provide hints about how to get started using them.

+Some effort has been made to present the material in a way that is neither too technical nor too dumbed-down.
+Take some time to look through it and you'll find lots of hints that will enhance both your enjoyment and your productivity.

-What Mixxx Does
+How Mixxx Works
 ===============
-Mixxx is different from typical music player applications because it is designed to play multiple audio files simultaneously and has many features to manipulate the playback of the audio files.
+Mixxx is different from typical music player applications because it is designed to play multiple audio files at the same time and has many features to manipulate the playback of the audio files.
 This lets you creatively mix different music together on the fly.

 Additionally, you can use Mixxx to preview the next track you would like to play in headphones before the audience hears it, also known as headphone cueing.
-This helps you to improvise and choose a track that will mix well into the currently playing tracks without having to plan out every detail in advance.
+This helps you choose a track that is appropriate for the present moment and that will mix well into the currently playing track(s).
 In order to use headphone cueing, you need at least 2 separate audio outputs, typically provided by a USB soundcard (also known as an “audio interface”).
 Mixxx can be used in two different ways for headphone cueing:

 **Internal Mixing**

   Mixxx plays multiple audio files on the computer at the same time, mixes them together, and sends the mixed signal to one soundcard output.
-A separate signal is sent to the other soundcard output for headphone cueing.
+A separate signal is sent to another soundcard output for headphone cueing.
 Often a DJ controller is used with internal mixing to provide easier control over Mixxx than a mouse and keyboard.